Seek to understand and meet shareholder needs and expectations Disclosure.

-All Board members were asked to provide a rating (on a scale of 1-5) across a variety of criteria under each area covered.
-Completed questionnaires were then submitted to the Company Secretary who collated and consolidated the responses so that the Chairman could report back to the Board and the Board could have an open follow up discussion.
-The resulting discussion then led to actions being agreed for areas that required improvement.
+All Board members will be asked to provide a rating (on a scale of 1-5) across a variety of criteria under each area covered.
+Completed questionnaires will then submitted to the Company Secretary who will collate and consolidate the responses so that the Chairman can report back to the Board and the Board can have an open follow up discussion.
+The resulting discussion will lead to actions being agreed for areas that require improvement.

 Succession planning is regarded by the Board as vitally important in maintaining the continued success of the business.
 Through regular reviews and management discussions, the Group’s future business leaders are identified and personal development plans put in place to harness their potential and plan for job growth and career progression.

-In practice, the Chairman and the Chief Executive lead on any board nomination and appointment process, in conjunction with the nominations committee.
+In practice, the Chairman and the Chief Executive lead on any board nomination and appointment process, in conjunction with the Nominations Committee.
 The balance of skills, knowledge and experience on the board are reviewed and appropriate recommendations for consideration are made.
+During the year (2022-2023), one Executive Director resigned with a new Executive Director being appointed.
 Other senior appointments are made by the Chief Executive in discussion with the Chairman and other appropriate Directors.

 Promote a corporate culture that is based on ethical values and behaviours

 Explain how the board ensures that the company has the means to determine that ethical values and behaviours are recognised and respected.